lithops-ai/framework-design/docs/en/entity-component-system/implementation-architecture.md

 - Keeps the number of packages at a minimum even when there are a large number of actors with different combinations of components.
+- Allows dynamically adding and removing components after an actor is spawned (like in game engines).

 **Cons:**

 - The process of component injection can introduce unexpected bugs.
 For example, if two components use the same temporary directory in the host container, they may interfere with each other and cause unwanted behavior even if they have no bugs on their own.

+## Runtime Component Injection

+Currently, we employ the runtime component injection approach for implementing the ECS architecture.

+The design ideas are:

+- Components may be buggy so there needs to be some sandboxing for each component.
+- Component sandboxing should incur minimal overhead since we're already inside a container.
+- Components should be self-contained to avoid dependency and environment configuration issues.

+Specifically:

+- Use AppImage to package each component into a self-contained binary.
+- Use BubbleWrap to sandbox each component AppImage and provide a safe, ephemeral mount point for it to write to, similar to a Docker volume (expect that it does not persist).
+Restrict AppImages from accessing the host filesystem to avoid multiple components sharing the same file system and interfering with each other.